youknowankit/geolocation-weather-app/README.md

 # 📍🌤️ Geolocation Weather App

 This app is an updated project of the weather-app with geolocation functionality support.
-To view the basic project you can browse the same [here](https://github.com/youknowankit/weather-app).
+You can view the basic version [here](https://github.com/youknowankit/weather-app).

 ![Weather App Screenshot](./screenshot.png)
 *A clean, responsive weather application using the OpenWeather API*